The Right Divorce Team Makes All the Difference

 Collaborative divorce (also known as the “collaborative law” process) is a cooperative, interest-based approach to resolving family law cases.
 Collaborative law proceedings in North Carolina family law cases are recognized and authorized by Article 4 of Chapter 50 of the North Carolina General Statutes.
 The process has existed and been used nationwide with great success since the mid-1980s.

 In a collaborative law case, you and your spouse are supported by a team of divorce professionals.
 The team typically includes a collaborative divorce attorney for each spouse, a neutral financial expert, and a divorce coach.
 Information is exchanged and decisions are made in meetings you attend with members of your team.

 Your collaborative divorce attorney will help you negotiate the legal aspects of a settlement.
 He or she may not represent you in a lawsuit involving support, custody, or the division of property.

 Once agreements are reached, the attorneys work together in drafting a final, binding contract called a separation agreement and property settlement.
-The attorneys are also available to assist you in obtaining a judgment of absolute divorce — in most cases without ever having to go to court.
+The attorneys are also available to assist you in obtaining your divorce — in most cases without you ever having to go to court.